sorry-app/status-bar/README.md

 Once dropped into your website or application it'll broadcast your [Sorry&#8482;](http://www.sorryapp.com) status updates direct to your users.

-#### jQuery required

-Please note that all our JavaScript plugins require [jQuery](http://jquery.com/).

-This plugin is officialy supported with jQuery `1.10.1` however may work on older versions.

 ## Installing The Plugin

 ### Simply Include the Javascript